 Home to 36,014 people, the Kimberley supports 15,084 jobs and GRP of 2.78 billion p/a.

-The main economic drivers are construction, Mining and resource, agriculture and horticulture, construction, small businesses, pastoral, and tourism which provides enormous opportunity for regional development.
+The main economic drivers are construction, mining and resources, agriculture, aquaculture, construction, small business, pastoral, and tourism which provides enormous opportunity for regional development.

 The Kimberley construction industry is the top contributing sector for gross revenue to the Kimberley $630M per annum and employs 8% of the workforce.
 98% of construction businesses are sole traders or have less than 20 employees.

 The mining and resources sector generates $506.63M1 or 9.84% GRP predominately from Iron Ore, Mineral Sands, LNG and Oil Fields and Rare Heavy Earth Elements, and the region is a leader in the production of world class diamonds.
 It employs 644 people or 4.2% of jobs in the region, 16.6% of those people are Indigenous.
 The sector is on the cusp of significant developments as new and proposed projects are diversifying the extractive mining sector to include mineral sands, nickel, copper, rare earths and crude oil, and the region is well placed to capitalise on increased global demand for clean energy and rare earths.
 In general, the industry is seeing steady growth with an 18% increase in revenue recorded 2017-2018.